melvinzhang/scheme2llvm/README.txt

 Open issue: Difficult to interact with the system without a REPL
   Todo: Add a basic REPL

-Open issue: Rewrite parts of the compiler to remove set!

 Open issue: Improve speed of compiled code.
 For compiling its own source code, the self compiled compiler is about 100x slower than Chicken Scheme compiled